 What inspires me

 I have been drawn to the colours of different times of the day such as dusk and dawn, in particular the blue and golden hours.
 I find going out before sunrise or just before sunset particularly rewarding as the colours change dramatically over the space of a couple of hours.
 The unique beauty and charm of Jersey gives me an opportunity for new ideas, with dramatic tide and weather changes allowing me to create something new.
-Using a mixture of painting outdoors and studio work I aim to produce paintings which evoke feelings of atmosphere and memories of that place.
-All of the paintings on this website are created in oil paints.
+Using a mixture of painting outdoors and studio work I aim to produce paintings which evoke feelings of atmosphere and memories, while using my imagination to manipulate colour and subject matter.
+All of the paintings on this website were created with oil paints.
 I love the way the medium blends together and gives my paintings both depth and a richness in colour.